-We have a team of 20 teaching assistants, including a higher-level teaching assistant (HLTA), who are trained to deliver SEN provision.
+We have a large team of teaching assistants, including a higher-level teaching assistant (HLTA), who are trained to deliver SEN provision.

-Training in 2018-2022 has included the following:
+Training in 2018-2023 has included the following:

-- Child Protection and safeguarding training for all staff including PREVENT training. - STEP ON training for all teaching staff and teaching assistants. - STEP ON tutor training for 2 members of staff.
+- Child Protection and safeguarding training for all staff including PREVENT training. - STEP ON training for all teaching staff and teaching assistants. - STEP ON tutor training for 2 members of staff. - NASEN high quality teaching training for all teaching staff.

-- NASEN high quality teaching training for all teaching staff. - Supporting children with speech and language needs in mainstream schools training for specific staff. - SENCO Network meetings and briefings for SEND Lead/SENDCo termly, throughout the year. - Talk boost training for 5 members of staff - Virtual Understanding Autism OU course for all teaching assistants - Virtual Short Speech and Language course for all teaching assistants - SEND specific training for all teaching assistants - 6 bricks of Lego training for all teaching assistants - Mental Health level 2, 2 teaching assistants - ELSA training, 1 teaching assistant - Updating first aid qualifications - Clicker 8 training for teaching staff - Visual Impairment and mobility training for 14 staff members - Moving and Handling training for 3 members of staff - Intensive Interaction Training for 1 teaching assistant
+- Supporting children with speech and language needs in mainstream schools training for specific staff. - SENCO Network meetings and briefings for SEND Lead/SENDCo termly, throughout the year. - Talk boost training for 5 members of staff - Virtual Understanding Autism OU course for all teaching assistants - Virtual Short Speech and Language course for all teaching assistants - SEND specific training for all teaching assistants - 6 bricks of Lego training for all teaching assistants - Mental Health level 2, 2 teaching assistants - ELSA training, 1 teaching assistant - Updating first aid qualifications - Clicker 8 training for teaching staff - Visual Impairment and mobility training for staff members - Moving and Handling training for 3 members of staff - Intensive Interaction Training for 5 teaching assistant

 Staff have the appropriate training to support children with medical issues including asthma and allergies requiring Epipens.
-Many staff are also First Aid trained.
+Most staff are also First Aid trained.

-- ELKLAN trained: Amanda Smith, Julia Kyndt, Carolyn Goodall, Felicina Colbran, Tracey Wymer - Attention Autism Trained: Amanda Smith - ELSA trained: Helen Stephens - Identi-Play trained: Amanda Smith - Intensive Interaction trained: Amanda Smith - Social communication in mainstream school trained: Tracey Wymer, Mel Abbott, Lyndsey Oakey, Helen Stephens - The Nucleus TA training with SEND: Suzanne Jones, Karen Hornsey - Talk Boost trained: Alice Carter, Suzanne Jones, Vanessa Ward, Carolyn Goodall, and Jane Adams. - Moving and Handling training: Vanessa Ward, Catherine Norris - Epilepsy training: Catherine Norris.

-Our SEND Leader liaises regularly with appropriate outside services and arranges Team Around the Family (TAFs) meetings to help our parents and carers become more informed and be part of the process of exploring and deciding upon the best provision for their child.
+- ELKLAN trained: Amanda Smith, Carolyn Goodall, Tracey Wymer - Attention Autism Trained for staff in the Infant Unit - ELSA trained: Helen Stephens - Identi-Play trained for 1-2 TA's in each year group and Infant Unit - Intensive Interaction trained for staff in the Infant Unit - Social communication in mainstream school trained: Tracey Wymer, Mel Abbott, Lyndsey Oakey, Helen Stephens - The Nucleus TA training with SEND: Karen Hornsey - Talk Boost trained: Carolyn Goodall and Jane Adams. - Moving and Handling training: Julia Wisbey, Angela Gipp and Sue Thompson - Our SEND Leader liaises regularly with appropriate outside services and arranges Team Around the Family (TAFs) meetings to help our parents and carers become more informed and be part of the process of exploring and deciding upon the best provision for their child. - -AET Good Practice Trainig: all staff - -GAP Training: all staff (October 2023)